 Cloud computing is cheaper, and it avoids many secondary costs like running servers, but the main reason to look at a cloud-finance system is to integrate all your business IT.
-After spending the last three years becoming a credible option for fast moving, smaller businesses, larger business should now evaluate moving their ERP & finance systems to the cloud.
+After spending the last three years becoming a credible option for smaller businesses, it is now time for larger businesses to evaluate moving their supply chain & finance systems to the cloud.
 Cloud software gives mid-sized and larger SMEs a chance to apply near-enterprise software at a fraction of the deployment and ownership costs of even five years ago.
 For data-driven businesses, these are exciting times.
 At GrowthPath, helping clients choose better systems is a means to an end, and that end is profitable growth.
 This may mean integrating a system like Xero with supply chain software (e.g. Unleashed), or to cloud-based business intelligence tools.

 Tim Richardson is a Director of GrowthPath.
 He is an Australian CPA holding a Masters of Accountancy and degrees in Computer Science and Linguistics, with CFO & Finance Director experience with large SMEs and multinationals.
 He had senior IT and Finance roles in Indonesia, Asia Pacific and Western & Central Europe.
 Prior to moving into finance, he was an ERP and business analytics developer, consultant and project manager.
 His commercial experience covers automotive, lighting, repetitive manufacturing, retail, wholesale, high-volume online commerce and medical services.

 The future of business IT is in the cloud.
 It's cheaper, simpler yet more insightful and more productive.
 The cloud revolution is propelled by fast, reliable internet; cheap servers and widely-used open-standards for interchanging data and instructions between software.